madebydawid/static-site-server/README.md

 - Add an image file
 Place an image in the same directory and name it `image.jpg` (use your preferred image)

-## Step 3: Configure Nginx for hosting the website
+## Configure Nginx for hosting the website
 - Copy files to the Server using `scp`
 ```bash
 scp -r ~/my-static-site/* username@your-vm-public-ip:/var/www/html/